mpaguilar/resume_writer/docstrings_parser.md

 ---
 ## method: `Personal.block_classes() -> dict[str, type]`

-Return the classes for the blocks.
+Return the classes used to parse each block of personal information.

 Args:
     None

 Returns:
-    A dictionary mapping block names (as strings) to the corresponding class types for parsing.
+    A dictionary mapping block names (e.g., "contact information") to the corresponding class types for parsing.

 Notes:
     1. The returned dictionary defines which classes should be used to parse each block.